SirEnder01/Compressed-Archive-Password-Cracking-Machine/README.md

-NOTE: You need to have installed 7-zip! otherwise it will NOT work get it here: www.7-zip.org/download.html
+NOTE: You need to have installed 7-zip! otherwise it will NOT work.
+Get it here: www.7-zip.org/download.html

 NOTE: It can decode .zip, .rar, .7z, .tar, .wim files